Thursday, January 21, 2021

 Fantasy Series In Progress.

-My writing project for 2020--blessed with plenty of time during the pandemic--was to explore the genre of fantasy.
-Something with magic, Mages, possibly dragons, flying carriages, and spells affected by true love's kiss.
-I wanted to write a new twist on a fairy tale.
+Cursed with plenty of time during the pandemic, I was in the mood to explore the genre of fantasy.
+Something with magic, possibly enchanted pets, flying carriages, and spells affected by true love's kiss.
+I wished to create a new twist on a fairy tale.

-As a result, the first book in my new series, 'The Reborn Prince,' is drafted and undergoing beta reading right now as of early 2021.
-I'm enjoying this writing process more than any other novel I've ever written.
-It's my own take on the popular 'Beauty and the Beast' theme and stars a somewhat macho, egotistical male, formerly a Prince, who gets taken down a notch. :) And, it's set in 18th century France, one of my absolute favorite historical times and places--though tied close with Regency England and Civil War America.
+My manuscript, 'The Reborn Prince,' is being drafted and is undergoing beta reading as of early 2021.
+I'm enjoying this process more than any other!
+It's my take on the popular 'Beauty and the Beast' theme and stars a somewhat macho, egotistical former nobleman who gets taken down a notch. :) It is set in 18th-century France, one of my absolute favorite historical times and places, closely tied with Regency England and Civil War America.

-I hope to keep readers posted on when it is ready to be put out in the world.
-Here are some mood boards and images that I chose to give a feel for my new book-in-progress!
+I hope to keep readers updated on when it is ready for release.
+Here are some mood boards and images to give a feel for my book-in-progress!

 Friday, October 12, 2018

 The beautiful peak of autumn's splendor has come!
-Thank you Lord for your gift of color and brilliance every year.
+OCTOBER!
+Best month of all.

 Sunday, July 8, 2018